cnabio/cnab-spec/102-invocation-image.md

+---
+title: The Invocation Images
+weight: 102
+---

 # The Invocation Images

 The `invocationImages` section of a `bundle.json` MUST contain at least one image (the invocation image).
 This image MUST be formatted according to the specification laid out in the present document.